 26.0 oz

 Comfort, carrying-ability, and convenience come at a cost.
 For the Unbound 40, it's a few more ounces on the scale when compared to some of the other packs we'd consider when going off the map for a few weeks.
-The main culprit is the more durable 150-denier polymer face fabric that adds so much insurance against downpours and abrasive rocks.
-Another is just how many useful, voluminous pockets you'll find on the Unbound 40.
-If you don't need so much carry capacity, look for a more minimalist pack that utilizes lighter materials.
+The main culprit is the more durable 150-denier polymer face fabric, which provides significant protection against both downpours and abrasive rocks.
+Also adding some extra weight is the many useful, voluminous pockets you'll find on the Unbound 40.
+If you don't need a lot of carry capacity, consider a more minimalist pack that utilizes lighter materials.
 But for us, these included features stopped us from having a frustration-fueled meltdown on the trail more than a few times and allowed us to persevere to our next resupply smiling.
-“For long-distance trips, the exceptional carrying capacity and the weight transfer to my hips make the Unbound 40 a winner,” confides our lead tester.
+“For long-distance trips, the exceptional carrying capacity and the weight transfer to my hips make the Unbound 40 a winner,” said our lead tester.
 Try out the Ultralight Adventure Equipment Ultra Circuit for another long-distance trail-worthy pack with great storage capacity, comfort, and durability.

 We took advantage of the local spring runoff to do an impromptu field test of the Unbound 40's water resistance.
 After our misogi cleansing, we found the contents of the main compartment to be relatively dry, thanks to the waterproof DCF, taped seams, and our triple folding the roll top.